 This is an introduction to a regular series updating what I am doing with my primary portfolio.
+I will be sharing my stock market investment goals, and how I construct my Tactical Asset Allocation Portfolio.
+I’ll share some of my holdings, and also share some of the risks involved.

 Investing is all about balance.
 I strive for balance in my investments, knowing that I won’t get amazing returns, but I’m far more likely to get wealthy making good returns (singles and doubles) consistently than trying to hit home runs each time and striking out.
 Preservation of capital is a top priority.